Skip to main content

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need our clients to tell us about it.
 This will help improve our standards.
 Whenever possible, please raise any initial client care problems with the person acting on your case to give them the opportunity of resolving matters with you.
 Often, matters can be quickly resolved in this way.

-If you are unhappy about any aspect of the service you have received, or about the bill, please contact Kirsten Collings, Partner, by post to our office at 15 BERNARD STREET, GLOSSOP, SK13 7AA, telephone 01457 859 123 or email enquiries@bakers-solicitors.com.
+If you are unhappy about any aspect of the service you have received, or about the bill, please contact Kirsten Collings, Director, by post to our office at 15 BERNARD STREET, GLOSSOP, SK13 7AA, telephone 01457 859 123 or email enquiries@bakers-solicitors.com.
 Kirsten Collings is the Complaints Officer and will deal with all complaints in the first instance.
-It may be necessary to have your complaint investigated by a Partner, depending upon the nature of your complaint.
+It may be necessary to have your complaint investigated by a Director, depending upon the nature of your complaint.
 We have a procedure in place which details how we handle complaints as follows:

-1. We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.
+1. We will send you a letter acknowledging receipt of your complaint within three working days of receiving it, enclosing a copy of this procedure.

-7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+5. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-8. If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the complaint.
+6. If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the complaint.
 We would hope that this does not become necessary and that we can resolve matters between ourselves.
 Contact details are as follows:

-PO Box 6806
+PO Box 6167

 0300 555 0333